Molecular Medicine Partnership Unit

-Currently, the MMPU has more than 100 internationally recruited members, divided into eight research groups whose research themes all address common disease entities and include the diseases of childhood and adolescence such as blood disorders and cancers, chronic lung diseases (in particular cystic fibrosis), and “adult disorders” such as defective cholesterol regulation, hemochromatosis and colorectal cancer.
+Currently, the MMPU has more than 100 internationally recruited members, divided into seven research groups whose research themes all address common disease entities and include the diseases of childhood and adolescence such as blood disorders and cancers, chronic lung diseases (in particular cystic fibrosis), and “adult disorders” such as hemochromatosis and colorectal cancer.

 Every MMPU group is co-staffed by EMBL and the Medical Faculty.
 The directorship of MMPU is shared by Andreas Kulozik from Heidelberg University and Matthias Hentze, EMBL’s Director.
 The MMPU brings together the expertise of both partners in a complementary manner to bridge the gap between basic and medical research.

 The external scientific review in 2008 strongly recommended that a common facility should be provided to house the collaborating groups.
 This was implemented in September 2011 when the MMPU groups finalised their relocation into the Otto Meyerhof Centre, which is provided by the University of Heidelberg and has available both lab and patient facilities.